Blobfolio/blob-common/blob-common/docs/SANITIZE.md

 ## common_sanitize_quotes()

-Try to convert all the different slanty quotes and apostrophes with their standard straight versions.
+Try to convert all the different slanty quotes and apostrophes with their straight versions.
 (Slanty quotes mess up everything!)

 #### Arguments